SURGroup/UQpy/docs/source/samplemethods_doc.rst

 Strata Class
 ^^^^^^^^^^^^^

 The ``Strata`` class is the parent class that defines the geometric decomposition of the parameter space.
 All geometric decompositions in the ``Strata`` class are performed on the `n`-dimensional unit :math:`[0, 1]^n` hypercube.
 Specific stratifications are performed by subclassing the ``Strata`` class.
-There are currently three stratifications available in the ``Strata`` class, defined through the subclasses ``RectangularStrata``, ``VoronoiStrata``, and ``DelaunayStrata``.
+There are currently three stratifications available in the ``Strata`` class, defined through the subclasses ``Rectangular``, ``Voronoi``, and ``Delaunay``.

 Strata Class Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. autoclass:: UQpy.SampleMethods.Strata
+.. autoclass:: UQpy.utilities.strata.baseclass.strata
     :members:

-.. autoclass:: UQpy.SampleMethods.RectangularStrata
+.. autoclass:: UQpy.utilities.strata.Rectangular
     :members:

-.. autoclass:: UQpy.SampleMethods.VoronoiStrata
+.. autoclass:: UQpy.utilities.strata.Voronoi
     :members:

-.. autoclass:: UQpy.SampleMethods.DelaunayStrata
+.. autoclass:: UQpy.utilities.strata.Delaunay
     :members:

 Adding a new ``Strata`` class